-The room was cozy and warm (Very Important in Poland), they served traditional Polish breakfast (huge plus), everything was clean, and the staff very helpful.
+The room was cozy and warm, a very important detail when visiting Poland in September, and they also served traditional Polish breakfast (huge plus), everything was clean, and the staff very helpful.

-The setting of Hotel Amber is a gorgeous one – on a lush hill, with a beautiful panorama of Gdansk’s Shipyards, but pretty far from it to ensure a peaceful sleep.
+The setting of Hotel Amber is a gorgeous one – on a lush hill, with a beautiful panorama overlooking Gdansk’s Shipyards, but pretty far from it to ensure a good night sleep.